Samsung Exynos 8895 (Europe and Asia) or Qualcomm Snapdragon 835 (USA)

 What is the Samsung Galaxy S8?

-It’s been a few months since the Samsung Galaxy S8 hit shelves, and it’s fair to say it’s changes phones a bit.
+It’s been nearly a year since the Samsung Galaxy S8 hit shelves, and it’s fair to say it changed phones a bit.
 Since Samsung unleashed its 2017 flagships the edge-to-edge design it started has spread.
 Now the Google Pixel 2 XL, iPhone X, LG V30 and Huawei Mate 10 Pro have it.
 But is the S8 still king?

 Nothing comes close to the Galaxy S8 design-wise.
 It’s the best-looking phone I’ve ever seen, leaving every other handset trailing in its wake.